 Displaying a wall of text on the screen is only going to result in glazed eyes.
 Use visual communication to help your message resonate with your audience — whenever possible, replace text with images, videos, and charts.

-In this webinar with Tiffani Bova, the Global Growth and Innovation Evangelist at Salesforce, she uses both photos and designed graphics, as well as clever placement of her visuals, to support her message.
-In one instance, she illustrates the divide between sellers and buyers by putting photos on either side of her on the screen, creating a more visceral and memorable message than a bullet point:
+In this webinar with Tiffani Bova, the Global Growth and Innovation Evangelist at Salesforce, she uses both photos and designed graphics, and clever placement of her visuals, to support her message.
+When illustrating the divide between sellers and buyers, she puts photos on either side of her screen.
+This creates a more visceral and memorable message than a bullet point:

 Because you’re working with limited screen real estate on virtual presentations, you’ll need to work harder to keep your audience invested and engaged.
 That means you should avoid becoming a static talking head or hiding behind your screen share.
-Take advantage of Prezi Video to add some interactivity to your presentation by pointing at graphics you want to focus on or emphasizing your message with gestures.
+Take advantage of Prezi Video to add some interactivity to your presentation.
+With Prezi Video, you can point at graphics you want to focus on or emphasize your message with gestures.

 Plus, there are currently a wealth of tools that can help you better connect with your audience.
 Take advantage of the chat, poll, and Q&A functions on your video conferencing tools, or use third-party apps like Slido to create impactful conversations.